uoregon-libraries/rais-image-server/README.md

 The server can optionally cache generated tiles under specific circumstances, but doesn't inherently cache the other images such as thumbnails.
-Tiles which are requested at a width of 1024, 512, or 256, in JPG format, can be cached by setting TileCacheLen in /etc/rais.toml, or the RAIS_TILECACHELEN environment variable.
+Tiles which are requested at a width and height of 1024 or below, in JPG format, can be cached by setting TileCacheLen in /etc/rais.toml, or the RAIS_TILECACHELEN environment variable.
 This is disabled by default.

 Setting the tile cache length to anything greater than zero will enable the cache.